-In this Liquidity Crunch Equilibrium Region, the financial asset price reflects a fire-sale "price" effect but remains invariant to q because the real asset return has hit an upper bound and cannot increase any further even when q increases.
-Cross-market arbitraging activity implies that the financial asset return is also arrested, and the price of the financial asset price stays at the same level for all values of q in this region.
-The financial asset price can no longer adjust to ensure market clearing.
-Instead, financial market clearing is now ensured by sucking out liquidity from the real sector, i.e., by a reduction in $\bar{\beta}$.
-This diversion of surplus-liquidity intermediaries' resources is required to clear the financial asset market, and the real sector contracts with an increase in q in this region.
-This phenomenon is a fire-sale effect; however, it appears as a quantity discrimination effect in the real asset market, and we refer to it as the fire-sale "quantity" constraint.
+In the Liquidity Crunch region, the financial asset reflects a fire-sale "price" effect but remains invariant to q because the new loan return has hit an upper bound and cannot increase any further even when q increases.
+Cross-market arbitraging activity implies that the financial asset return is also fully arrested, and the price of the financial asset price stays at the same level for all values of q in this region.
+Financial market-clearing is now ensured by sucking out liquidity from the real sector, i.e., by a reduction in $\bar{\beta}$.
+This diversion of surplus-liquidity intermediaries' resources is required to clear the financial asset market, and new lending to the real sector shrinks with an increase in q in this region.
+This phenomenon is a fire-sale effect; however, it appears as a quantity discrimination effect in the new loan market, and we refer to it as the fire-sale "quantity" constraint.

-The process of shrinking the real sector continues as q increases in this region.
-At a sufficiently high value of q, the real asset market completely collapses.
-The economy now transitions to the Real Sector Credit Crunch Equilibrium Region, which is discussed next.
+The process of shrinking loans to the real sector continues as q increases in this region.
+At a sufficiently high value of q, the new loan market completely collapses.
+The economy now transitions to Credit Crunch, which is discussed next.

 4.9.
-Real Sector Credit Crunch Equilibrium
+Credit Crunch Equilibrium

-In this region, the cross-market equilibrium return condition is irrelevant because the value of q is high enough to cause a breakdown of the real asset market.
-Only the financial asset market is open and now the financial asset price can adjust freely to ensure financial asset market-clearing.
+In this region, the cross-market equilibrium return condition is irrelevant because the value of q is high enough to cause a breakdown of the new loan market.
+Only the financial asset market is open and now the price of the financial asset can adjust freely to ensure its market-clearing.
 As in the Price Discrimination Equilibrium, there is a fire-sale "price" effect in this region.
-The return on the financial asset is no longer bounded by the return on the real asset; in fact, the return on the financial asset always exceeds the potential return on the real asset.
+The return on